Mode identification and ensemble asteroseismology of 119 $\beta$ Cep stars detected by Gaia light curves and monitored by TESS: ensemble asteroseismology

 Finally, we show in Fig.~\ref{fig:epsilon} histograms of the dimensionless quantities $\epsilon^2 \equiv (2\pi\Omega_{\rm env})^2 R^3 / GM$ and $K^{-1}=(2\pi f_0)^2 R^3 / G M$, following \citet{Goupil2000}.
 The latter quantity is the inverse of $K$ already introduced above.
 It represents an assessment of the importance of the centrifugal force with respect to the 2nd-order Coriolis force in the treatment of the pulsations, while the former evaluates the effect of the centrifugal force with respect to gravity. \citet{Goupil2000} reported the centrifugal force (and hence the stellar oblateness) to be more important for the computation of the p-modes of rapidly rotating $\delta\,$Sct stars compared to the 2nd-order rotational effect caused by the Coriolis force.
-Here, we provide the distributions of both $\epsilon^2$ and $K^{-1}$ for our population of {\it Gaia\/} \bceph\ stars.
-While their mode frequencies are in general lower than those of $\delta\,$Sct stars, we still find the second-order Coriolis force to be less important than the centrifugal force for the computation of the dominant modes of the {\it Gaia\/} \bceph\ stars, but the difference in importance between the two forces is smaller than for $\delta\,$Sct stars.
-We observe a bimodal distribution for the modes in the \bceph\ population, showing that the $l=2$ modes have higher dependence on the centrifugal deformation than the $l=1$ modes.
+While the mode frequencies of \bceph{} stars are in general lower than those of $\delta\,$Sct stars, we still find the second-order Coriolis force to be less important than the centrifugal force.
+However, the difference in importance between the two forces is smaller than for $\delta\,$Sct stars.